quantumlib/Cirq/docs/simulation.md

 ```
 Here we see that we have access to the density matrix at the
 end of the simulation via ``final_density_matrix``.

-### Multiplex (mux) convenience methods

-Finally there are a set of convenience methods which attempt
-to pick the correct simulation method given a circuit.
-For
-example if the circuit has channels these methods will pick
-the density matrix simulator.